itzExtinct7/TRG-LavaLink/index.md

 permalink: "/"
 ---

-**ALl Lavalinks are down due to Hist changes.
+**All Lavalinks are down due to Host changes.
 Will be back up in some days**

 __Table of Content__
 - [Official Lavalink Servers](/)